 Tropical herb plants like Lemon Verbena, Lemon Grass, Vietnamese Coriander, Dill, and Basil will also benefit from the new bottom heat.
 Try as we do, some days we can only keep the greenhouse but so warm.
 Wood fired space heaters warm the greenhouse air; but some winter days only so much heat is possible.
+We could also consider stone flooring that promotes underfloor heating and is able to retain heat well, allowing the plants to stay warm even when it’s cold outside.
+The bottom heat system, however, will act as a great attachment to the other options ensuring that our plants stay in their optimal temperature zones.
 Now we will be able to keep the root zone of these tropical herbs at their desired 65 degrees no matter what is happening outside.

 As greenhouse growers, this new bottom heat is as exciting as Christmas!
 We will have plenty of herb plants ready for spring planting.
 The bottom heat helps the seedlings prepare for Spring.
 Winter is the best time to plan your herb garden.
 Don’t forget to order early, many herb plants are grown in limited quantity.
 And a tip from a greenhouse grower: have plants sent as early as your planting zone allows.